uthoffcyra/Put-U-On/docs/METRICS.md

 ## Engagement

-- Metric Name:
+- Metric Name: Daily Active Users (DAU)
-- How to Collect:
+- How to Collect: Use built in active users collection with Google Analytics for Firebase.

 ## Adoption